daresaydigital/tech-work-sample/README.md

 - Discover most popular and highly rated movies
 - Display the movies with creative look and feel of an app to meet design guidelines for your platform (Material etc)
 - Launch a detail screen whenever a particular movie is selected

+## Examples of bonus features

 - Allow user to save a favorite movie for offline access
 - Allow user to read movie reviews

-## Expectations

-We expect you to
+## We expect you to

 - Write clean code
 - Create a responsive design
 - Handle error cases

-Use of latest libraries and technologies such as Rx/coroutines etc and tested code is a big plus.
+- Use the latest libraries and technologies
+- tested code is a big plus.

 ###### User experience